jbcodeforce/jbcodeforce.github.io/docs/techno/databricks/index.md

 (src: Databricks copyright)

-The database is RDS and stores all the information about customers metadata, workspace.
+The database is RDS and stores all the information about customers metadata, and workspace.

 Cluster manager is part of the control plane and helps admin to manage Spark Cluster.
 The Cluster manager is an extension of the Spark CM with nicer user interface.

 ![](./images/databricks-cluster-mgr.png){ width=700 }

 (src: Databricks copyright)

 There are two types of cluster: 1/ All-purpose to be used to support interactive notebooks execution, 2/ Job clusters to run automated jobs.

 Workspace is a group of folders and files which are mostly notebooks.

-An admin end user once connected to the platform can do at least:
+An admin end user once connected to the platform can do at least the following tasks:

 * Manage users, groups, entitlements, instance profiles (which is is associate to a IAM role pass through attached to the EC2 instances supporting the cluster) .
 * Create workspaces and defined access control.